PrivacyLast updated · June 2026

 Safra fetches exchange rates via its own endpoint at thesafra.com/api/rates.
 The request contains only a currency code and a timestamp.
 There is no user data, no device identifier, and no information about your trips or expenses.

 Rates are cached on your device for 6 hours so the app works fully offline between refreshes.
-If the endpoint is unavailable, Safra falls back to the last cached rates silently.

 On-device AI